-- Text messages are best for short, non-controversial messages (generally between people who have an existing relationship) that are urgent or time-sensitive and require only a simple response.
+- Text messages are best for short, non-controversial messages (generally between people who have an existing relationship) that are urgent or time sensitive and require only a simple response.
 There’s a character limit on SMS messages – and besides, lengthy missives are annoying to type or scroll through on a phone.
 However, if we’ve missed our train and we’re going to be late for a meeting, texting comes into its own as most people can be reached this way at any time.

 - Instant messages are best for immediate interactions with colleagues, where we need to collaborate in real time.
-They prompt the recipient with notifications and we can generally see whether a person is online, when they’ve read the message and are typing their response.
+They prompt the recipient with notifications and we can generally see whether a person is online, when they’ve read the message and when they are typing their response.
 Messenger apps mimic conversation more closely than texts or email and suit relatively brief, less formal communication.
 They suggest urgency, so shouldn’t really be used out of hours.
 However, if we need to ask a quick question or check in with a colleague during the day, instant messages work well.
 The downside is that notifications can be intrusive, and they are not designed for long, formal messages containing lots of detail.

 - Virtual meetings are best for working collaboratively, gaining input from several people simultaneously and having more complex or difficult conversations when an in-person meeting is not possible.
 They’re the next best thing, as they have a face-to-face element and allow us to pick up on (at least some) body language.
 They also support the building of relationships.
-However, they require diary coordination and can be exhausting due to an increased cognitive load, so use them sparingly.
+However, they require diary co-ordination and can be exhausting due to an increased cognitive load, so use them sparingly.
 For example, they’re unnecessary for swift, uncomplicated communication.

-Proofread each message you write.
+Proofread each message you write